TMAN-Lab/tman-atlassian-atc-manager/README.md

 Usage: atlas-atc-manager [COMMAND] [OPTIONS]

 Commands:
-  show-version        Display version info for this tool and your Python runtime config-cred         Set and save Jira credentials/config (project, token, etc.) sync-case           Parse test code and sync test cases to Jira (Xray, Zephyr Scale, etc.)
+  show-version        display version info for this tool and your Python runtime show-variables      show all supported environment variables show-config         show config config-cred         set and save Jira credentials/config (project, token, etc.) sync-case           extract test cases from code and sync them to Jira (Xray, Zephyr Scale, etc.)

 Use 'atlas-atc-manager <command> --help' for more info on a specific command.
 ```